cmiltiadis/other-than-text/MD archive version/IPYNB - Game Studies Journal Scraper (v1).md

 ## For testing:
 # getImages("http://gamestudies.org/0801/articles/hutch")# works
 # getTitle("http://gamestudies.org/0801/articles/hutch")#works for all
-# getAuthor("http://gamestudies.org/0801/articles/hutch") # does not work for all

 #Function to get HTML tables
 #Manually filtering out problematic HTML formatting and Figures entered in table format